RobSpectre/Talks-Old/README.md

 # Rob's talks - A bunch of Rob's talks, now with tender git flavor.

+## Intro to Programming - a two hour workshop for middle schoolers to learn basic programming concepts.

+### Summary

+Using an educational tool from MIT called [http://scratch.mit.edu](Scratch), this workshop is geared for a middle school audience to teach basic logic concepts such as functions, loops, conditions, and events through the construction of a very basic video game.
+Originally
+Given for George Haines' [http://twitter.com/#!/microinterns](MicroInterns) project.

+### Files

+* Scratch for Windows, Mac or Linux [http://info.scratch.mit.edu/Scratch_1.4_Download](here).
+* Intro to Programming.odp - Introduction deck to presentation
+* microinterns.sb - Template Scratch project for students to start with.
+* microinterns_complete.sb - Completed Scratch project to demo.
+* microinterns_agenda - Text of walkthrough for students.

 ## Intro to LimeJS - A HTML5 framework for making 2D Games.

 ### Summary